Moremar/IT_tutorials/CyberSecurity/Security/Tools.md

 back                              # quit the loaded module or workspace, or exit Recon-ng exit                              # quit Recon-ng

+marketplace search                                      # list all modules of the marketplace marketplace search whois                                # list all modules containing "whois" marketplace install all                                 # install all available modules marketplace install recon/domains-contacts/whois-pocs   # install a module by name

-marketplace install all           # install all available modules workspaces list                   # show all workspaces workspaces create google          # create a workspace called "google" for a reconnaissance on google.com workspaces load google            # enter inside the "google" workspace show                              # list all available item types (company, email, ...) in the loaded workspace show companies                    # list all companies registered in the workspace show contacts                     # list all contacts registered in the workspace db insert companies               # insert a new company item in the workspace (prompt for company details) db insert domains                 # insert a new domain name in the workspace (prompt for domain details)
+workspaces list                   # show all workspaces workspaces create google          # create a workspace called "google" and load it workspaces load google            # enter inside the "google" workspace

+show                              # list all available item types (company, email, ...) in the loaded workspace show companies                    # list all companies registered in the workspace show contacts                     # list all contacts registered in the workspace db insert companies               # insert a new company item in the workspace (prompt for company details) db insert domains                 # insert a new domain name in the workspace (prompt for domain details) db schema                         # show the database schema for this workspace

-marketplace search whois          # search all existing modules for "whois" modules load recon/domains-contacts/whois-pocs     # load a module listed by the above command info                              # show how to use the currently loaded module options set SOURCE google.com     # set the SOURCE option of the module to "google.com" run                               # find the point of contact (poc) of the SOURCE domain and add it to the contacts table
+modules load recon/domains-contacts/whois-pocs     # load a module that was installed from the marketplace

+info                              # show how to use the currently loaded module, with required params options set SOURCE google.com     # set the SOURCE option of the module to "google.com" run                               # find the points of contact (PoC) of the SOURCE domain and add it to the contacts table show contacts                     # display contacts added by the module

 marketplace search brute
-modules load recon/domains-hosts/brute_hosts       # load a module listed by the above command info                              # show how to use the currently loaded module run                               # try to check subdomain existence using a brute-force from a text file
+modules load recon/domains-hosts/brute_hosts       # load the host brute-force module info                              # show how to use the currently loaded module run                               # try to check subdomain existence using a brute-force from a text file